 Labrador Retriever: Labs have a dense, water-repellent double coat that sheds year-round.
 Regular brushing helps manage shedding, and occasional baths are necessary to keep them clean.

 Miniature Schnauzer: Miniature Schnauzers have a wiry coat that doesn’t shed much.
-They require regular grooming, including trimming and hand-stripping to maintain their distinctive appearance.
+They require regular grooming, trimming, and hand-stripping, to maintain their distinctive appearance.

-Verdict: Miniature Schnauzers are lower maintenance in terms of shedding, but they require more specialized grooming.
+Verdict: Miniature Schnauzers require less maintenance in terms of shedding, but they require more specialized grooming.

 Conclusion: